How to buy Sanderson Farms stock

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Sanderson Farms's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Sanderson Farms's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$90.9 million.
+Sanderson Farms's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.3 billion.

 The EBITDA is a measure of a Sanderson Farms's overall financial performance and is widely used to measure a its profitability.

 |Operating margin TTM||20.79%|

 |Gross profit TTM||$907.8 million|